jmkinsey90/SpaceY/README.md

 - Interactive Dashboard with Plotly Dash Lab (spacex_dash_app.py)

 ## Predictive Analysis (Classification)
 In this section we used machine learning to determine the best model to predict landing outcomes.
-Logistic Regression, SVM, Decision Tree, and K Nearest Neighbor models were tested for performance.
+Logistic Regression, SVM, Decision Tree, and K Nearest Neighbor models were tested for performance:
-– SpaceX Falcon 9 First Stage Landing Prediction (SpaceX_Machine Learning Prediction_Part_5.ipynb)
+- SpaceX Falcon 9 First Stage Landing Prediction (SpaceX_Machine Learning Prediction_Part_5.ipynb)